dennisXZX/webpack-playground/README.md

 ## Webpack Playground

-This app is mainly a playground trying to configure Webpack from scratch to support multiple apps.
+This app is mainly a playground trying to configure Webpack from scratch to support a mono repo with multiple apps.

-How to run client app:
+How to run client apps:

 - cd into client and `npm i` to install dependencies
 - `npm run build` to build all apps